liuqh16/LAG/README.md

 - NoWeapon tasks require the agent to be in an posture advantage, which means the agent need to fly towards the tail of its opponent and maintain a proper distance.
 - Missile tasks require the agent learn to shoot down oppoents and dodge missiles.
 Missile engines are based on proportional guidance, we provide a document for our impletation [here](docs/missile_engine).
 We can futher divide missile tasks into into two categories:
   - Dodge missile task.
 Missile launches are controled by rules, train agent learn to dodge missile.
   - Shoot missile task.
 Missile launches are also learning goals.
 But training from scratch to learn launching missiles is not trival, we need to introduce some prior knowledge for policy learning.
 We use property that conjugate prior of binomial distribution is beta distribution to address this issue, refer to [here](docs/parameterized_shooting.md) for more details.
+A demo for shoot missile task:

 ![1v1_missile](assets/1v1_missile.gif)

 ### MultiCombat
 MultiCombat env is for four agents 2v2 competitive tasks.
 The setting is same as SingleCombat.
-We show that multicombat
+A demo for non-weapon tasks:

 ![2v2_posture](assets/2v2_posture.gif)

 ## Quick Start